vjekoart/retrovizor/Readme.md

 * Other library and index/layout/views scripts: use `import { x } from "Library";`
 * Library CSS: only once include library index CSS file, e.g. in index style.
 Other library CSS files are included by the library index CSS file.
 There's not on-demand loading of the library styles.
 * There's no content hashing for assets, add versioning manually.
 For example, `font-file.v01.woff` and similar.
+* When adding a template or view script/style, use relative paths in `src` directory.
+For example, file `src/views/code/image-degradator/image-degradator.js` should be defined in `src/views/code/image-degradator/index.html.hbs` file as `viewScript="views/code/image-degradator/image-degradator.js"`.
+Same goes for `viewStyle`.
+For templates, similar, e.g. `templateScript="templates/my-template.js"`.

 ## File structure / Architecture (try to keep updated)